 Microsoft Active Directory (AD) trusts enable one AD domain to be granted access to the resources (users, groups and computers) in another AD domain.

-In itopia CAS, AD trusts are set up to enable users in an existing AD forest to quickly and easily access their Cloud Desktops with their existing corporate credentials (username + password).
+In itopia CAS, AD trusts can be used to enable users in an existing AD forest to quickly and easily access their Cloud Desktops with their existing corporate credentials (username + password).

 AD Trust Model Overview